billkarsh/SpikeGLX/README.md

 Summaries of development phases (newest to oldest):

-* **API4**: (Main branch) In 2025 Imec redesigned their API, easing their support for existing probes (STD = NP1 NP2), while adding forthcoming Opto (OPT) and NXT (NP3) probes.
-SpikeGLX is a unified code base resting on API 4.
-It builds now with Qt 6.9 rather than Qt 5.12.
-Individual builds of SplikeGLX.exe are tagged as either {STD, OPT, NP3}.
-The three builds need specific firmware and PXIe modules for that probe family.
-STD modules are identical to those used with phase30, but with a firmware update you can do from within SpikeGLX.
+* **API4**: (Main branch) In 2025 Imec introduced API 4.0, which extends
+support to three technologies (tech): {STD=NP1+NP2, OPTO, NXT=NP3}.
+There are three corresponding PXI basestation-module techs which will each need specific firmware.
+The SpikeGLX 'Upload Firmware' dialog will help manage this.
+OneBox is considered a STD-tech module.
+Existing modules and OneBox remain compatible with API4.
+There are rules about which probe-tech runs in which module-tech.
+SpikeGLX API4 supports all tech and will guide you accordingly.
+SpikeGLX now builds with Qt 6.9 rather than Qt 5.12, which slightly alters its appearance.

 * **Phase30**: This is unified software to support Neuropixels 1.0, 2.0 and
 all probe hardware produced through 8/1/2025.
 Again, the same base station